 Get the Early Bird rate!
 Renew or register for the 2019 season by April 30 to be eligible for the early bird rate of $55!
 On May 1, the Green Cart fee will increase to $75.

 New Subscribers will receive their cart within 4 weeks of receipt of payment and registration.
-To guarantee you will have your cart by the first collection day (May 3, 2019), you must subscribe to the program by March 22, 2019.
+Unfortunately, any subscriptions received after March 22 are not guaranteed cart delivery before first collection day on May 3, 2019.

 Registration closes September 30.

 The Green Cart Program is an optional fee-for-service (non-refundable) program for residential yard and food waste, available for single-family households with Blue and Black Carts.

 - Online - Save paper and use your credit card or Interac Online (limitations apply).